strangeshands/CSARCH2-MCO1/README.md

 - **Power Supply**: The Asus ROG Strix 1000W has nearly 50% headroom over the system’s ~672W draw.
 Its ATX 3.1 design means it has all the right connectors, including native support for the RTX 5080.

 - **Case**: The MSI MAG VAMPIRIC 100R mid-tower supports ATX boards (305×244mm) with the correct mounts.
-It leaves 300mm of space for the GPU and room up front for a 240mm radiator, so cooling is straightforward.
+It leaves 300mm of space for the GPU and room up front for a 240mm radiator, so cooling is easy to set up.

 - **Case Fans**: The Corsair iCUE LINK LX120 RGB 3-pack fits the standard 120mm mounts.
 With PWM control, airflow can be tuned easily to keep temps steady during long gaming sessions.